Those who want a clear window into the health of their leopard gecko should start by monitoring their reptile’s bowel movements and poop.

 Leopard Gecko Green Poop

 Green leopard gecko poop may be caused when your pet eats green substrates such as moss or colored sand.
-A change in diet might result in loose, green stool as well.
-If the problem does not resolve itself quickly, you may look at parasitic or bacterial infections, which should be looked at by a veterinarian.
+A change in diet might result in loose stool as well.
+If the problem does not resolve quickly, you may look at parasitic infections or bacterial infections, which a veterinarian should examine.

 Green poop can have many causes.